The phase of the electromagnetic form factor of the pion: Real data analysis

 With the hindsight of previous section, we analyze the data from Babar Coll.~\cite{Babar:2012bdw} for the following reasons: first, it is amongst the most precise extractions, including the finest binning of 2~MeV in the $\sqrt{s}\in(0.5,1)$~GeV region, allowing to check the validity of the chosen interpolating function; second, it provides with the largest dataset, ranging from $\sqrt{s}=300$~MeV to $\sqrt{s}=3$~GeV, thus allowing to compare DR1 and DR2 (we recall that DR1 requires cutoffs $\Lambda>1$~GeV to provide accurate results) and to cross-check the sum rule \cref{eq:TheSumRule} that guarantees the reliability of DR2.
 Comparatively, other highly-precise datasets are not in such a privileged situation (see Ref.~\cite{Davier:2023fpl} for an up-to-date comparison of datasets at the $\rho$ peak).
 For instance, the KLOE datasets~\cite{KLOE-2:2017fda}, that are in tension with BaBar in the common overlapping regimes, have a similar precision and a binning size of $10$~MeV.
 However, they only cover the region from threshold up to $945$~MeV inducing greater systematic uncertainties and hence largely preventing the current analysis where systematic uncertainties are below statistical ones.
 Analyzing KLOE data on its own would introduce then large systematic uncertainties for the reasons outlined above.
 As such, we have restrained ourselves to the BaBar dataset.
 Similar comments apply for instance to the recent results from the CMD-3 collaboration~\cite{CMD-3:2023alj}.
 We return to this point later on.

-In the following, to {\emph{interpolate}} the data to perform the numeric integrals we make use of the Gounaris-Sakurai model used in Ref.~\cite{Babar:2012bdw}, while modifying the $\rho-\omega$ mixing to vanish at $s=0$ as argued in \cite{Sanchez-Puertas:2021eqj}, and including and analogous term for the $\phi$ meson, that is also visible in the data (see further details in \cref{sec:phaseshiftOctet}).
-Importantly, we subtract corrections from final state radiation from the data, see Ref.~\cite{Colangelo:2018mtw}.\footnote{We emphasize that Babar data is undressed from intermediate HVP effects as well, thus free of intermediate $1\gamma$ reducible contributions} We emphasize that, even if the model is motivated by analyticity and implements the $\pi\pi$ threshold, there are constant complex phases breaking unitarity and the Schwarz's reflection principle since the form factor should become purely real below the $\pi^+\pi^-$ threshold.
-The model should only be thought of as an interpolator for the experimentally accesible modulus $|F_Q^{\pi}(s)|$, whereas the physical phase is derived from \cref{eq:SubtZeroPhase,eq:SubtThZeroPhase}, that respect unitarity and will differ in general with respect to the model.
-This is, the dispersion relations \cref{eq:SubtZeroPhase,eq:SubtThZeroPhase} unitarize the phase of the form factor, that represents our main interest in this work.
-Further, with the phase at hand, it is possible to recover the modulus via the Omn{\`e}s solution, which consistency with the input provides a sanitiy check.
+In the following, to {\emph{interpolate}} the data to perform the numeric integrals we make use of the Gounaris-Sakurai model~\cite{Gounaris:1968mw} used in Ref.~\cite{Babar:2012bdw}, while modifying the $\rho-\omega$ mixing to vanish at $s=0$ as argued in \cite{Sanchez-Puertas:2021eqj}, and including and analogous term for the $\phi$ meson, that is also visible in the data (see further details in \cref{sec:phaseshiftOctet}).
+Importantly, we subtract corrections from final state radiation from the data, see Ref.~\cite{Colangelo:2018mtw}.\footnote{We emphasize that Babar data is undressed from intermediate hadronic vacuum polarization (HVP) effects as well, thus free of intermediate $1\gamma$ reducible contributions.} We emphasize that, even if the model is motivated by analyticity and implements the $\pi\pi$ threshold, there are constant complex phases breaking unitarity and the Schwarz reflection principle since the form factor should become purely real below the $\pi^+\pi^-$ threshold.
+The model should only be thought of as an interpolator for the experimentally accessible modulus $|F_Q^{\pi}(s)|$, whereas the physical phase is derived from \cref{eq:SubtZeroPhase,eq:SubtThZeroPhase}, that respect unitarity and will differ in general with respect to the original model.
+As we shall see, this has a numerical impact.
+In summary, the dispersion relations \cref{eq:SubtZeroPhase,eq:SubtThZeroPhase} unitarize the phase of the form factor, that represents our main interest in this work.
+Further, with the phase at hand, it is possible to recover the modulus via the Omn{\`e}s solution, which consistency with the input provides a sanity check.
 Since \cref{eq:OmnesSubt} has a slow convergence, we postpone our comments to \cref{sec:radius}, which results allow to set a twice-subtracted version and shows consistent results.